texcoffier/qrbug/DOC/config.md

   - `DisplayType.text` : Just some text ; `value` will be presented as simple raw text. _This failure type cannot be manually triggered by a user._
   - `DisplayType.button` : A button the user can click to report an incident ; `value` will be the text inside the button.
   - `DisplayType.redirect` : A link to something the user might want to know about ; `value` will be the link itself, e.g. https://example.com. _This failure type cannot be manually triggered by a user._
-  - `DisplayType.input` : An input box the user can write into to report an incident ; `value` will be the placeholder text of that input.
+  - `DisplayType.input` : A one line input box the user can write into to report an incident ;
+  - `DisplayType.textarea` : A multi-line box the user can write into to report an incident ;
 - **Ask confirm** (bool) : Whether to present the user with a confirmation box before submitting the incident report for this failure.
 - **Restricted to group ID** (string) : Only the given group of users or their children can report this failure.